eigenfoundation/eigengov/grants-oversight-council/transparency-report-template.md

 | **Status** | *Draft / Submitted* |
 | **References** | *Link to Initiative Forum Post* |

-This document is an official communication between the Grant Oversight Council and the EIgenLayer community.
+This document is an official communication between the Grant Oversight Council and the EigenLayer community.
 It aims to increase transparency within the Eigenlayer ecosystem regarding Community Initiative grant allocations.

 # Transparency Report Overview